Ashbridge Estate: 20th century

 In the late nineteenth century, waste from livestock operations at the Gooderham and Worts distillery led to increasing pollution in the bay.
-A cholera outbreak in 1892 led the distillery to implement an improved waste filtration system, under threat of legal action from the City.
+A cholera outbreak in 1892 led the distillery to implement an improved waste filtration system, under threat of legal action from the City of Toronto.
 Engineer E. H. Keating devised a plan to alter the course of the Don River which improved conditions in the river, but the bay remained severely polluted.

 Starting in 1912, the Toronto Harbour Commission began the Ashbridge's Bay Reclamation Scheme, the largest infrastructure project in North America up to that time.
 The bay was drained, and dredging from the Toronto Harbour was used to fill an area from the harbour to the bay, creating the Toronto Port Lands.
 Only a small portion of the original bay remained, and the home which was once next to the shore was now located some distance away from the water.

 As the city of Toronto expanded eastward and encroached on the estate, Elizabeth and Wellington Ashbridge subdivided and sold off much of the family's land for residential subdivisions.
 The Duke of Connaught Public School (1912) and S.H.
 Armstrong Community Recreation Centre were built on land that had been the Ashbridges' orchard.
 Woodfield Road, on the east side of the current property, was originally the farm lane going to the fields farther north.

 By the 1920s, the property owned by the family had shrunk to the 2 acre that now make up the estate.
-Wellington's daughters, Dorothy Bullen and Elizabeth Burdon, donated the house and remaining property to the Ontario Heritage Trust in 1972, along with a collection of family artifacts.
+Wellington's daughters, Dorothy Bullen and Elizabeth Burton, donated the house and remaining property to the Ontario Heritage Trust in 1972, along with a collection of family artifacts.
 Dorothy, Sarah Ashbridge's great-great-granddaughter, continued living in the house until 1997.
 The six generations of the Ashbridge family are the only family in the history of Toronto to have retained the same property for more than 200 years.